 When he's not on-field chasing baseballs or begging to play fetch, Master Yogi Berra can be found greeting visitors in the Hoppers front office.

 Always on the heels of his big sister, Miss Babe Ruth, Yogi made his ballpark debut in 2008 at the tender age of 10 weeks.
-He has spent the past three seasons fetching balls and entertaining fans young and old alike!
+He has spent the past several seasons fetching balls and entertaining fans young and old alike!